igor47/blog/_posts/2020-09-13-minimal-viable-air-quality.md

 The heart of that device is a plantower laser dust sensor which can be [had on AliExpress for about $12](https://www.aliexpress.com/item/32639894148.html).
 With PurpleAir, you're paying for more than just the sensor.
-That device includes a BME280 temperature/pressure/humidity sensor, a microcontroller that can access a WiFi network, and is conveniently packed into a nice-looking device.
+That device includes a [BME280](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout) temperature/pressure/humidity sensor, a microcontroller that can access a WiFi network, GPS that helps localize the device on a map, all  conveniently packed into a nice-looking device.
 You pay for integration of all that hardware, firmware to make it work together, and software that integrates the data on the back-end and gives you a nice map to view it on.
 You're also paying for hosting to allow PurpleAir to visualize all the data.
 So, by buying one, you're not only becoming better-informed, but you're also helping folks in your neighborhood be better-informed too -- a *positive* externality, for once!